jvue96/Immigrant-Families-Together/README.md

 2. Install Heroku CLI by typing `brew install heroku/brew/heroku` in Terminal
 3. Authenticate by typing `heroku login` in Terminal

-  > Note: Your project also needs to have a git repository.

 ### Heroku Setup

 Run the following commands from within your project folder.